12 warning signs of carer burnout

 The stress hormones

 Adrenaline is produced by the adrenal glands which are situated at the top of the kidneys.
-Maybe you have heard the term “adrenaline junkie”, a person who loves the thrill of dangerous activity because of the adrenaline high it gives them.
+Maybe we have heard the term “adrenaline junkie”, a person who loves the thrill of dangerous activity because of the adrenaline high it gives them.

 Adrenaline gives us the strength to cope with a situation of danger.
 This response is called “fight or flight” and is a hard-wired physiological reaction.
 When faced with danger, our bodies produce sufficient adrenaline to help us either stay and fight the danger or run away from it.